Wedding Budget Tip #24: Serve Wine & Beer Only

 This post is part of a recurring series here on BSB – we share a wedding budget tip every Tuesday to help you save money on your wedding!
-You can also see past posts (and a sneak peek at what's ahead) on this wedding budget tips page for your convenience and future reference.
+You can also access all the wedding budget tips on a single page for your convenience and future reference.
 This week, we're talking all about wedding booze and how to cut your costs on alcohol.

 Wedding Budget Tip #24:

 Serve only wine & beer – skip the open bar.